 This is another good opportunity to make your company stand out when you are completing a PQQ.
 You don’t want to throw everything you have at this section, you should always hold something back for the ITT.
 It is also very easy to go over the word count in this section, so always be wary.

 These are the basic elements that you will, more often than not, encounter when completing a PQQ.
-If you are struggling to get through to the ITT stage of the contracting process, contact us today and we will be able to complete the PQQ for you and show you how to make your company really stand out.
+If you are struggling to get through to the ITT stage of the contracting process, contact us today and we can help you with successfully writing PQQ or you can browse our PQQ writing services.

 Latest NewsView All

 Bid and tender submissions can vary in size and word count, ranging from 1,000 words to upwards of 50,000 words.
 This can depend on a number of factors, including the level of detail required by the buyer, complexity ...